 Visit in Winter

-Did you know this is one of the few places in the world where you can ice skate around giant icebergs?
-It’s one of the unique adventures that winter brings to the Homer area, and it’s absolutely unforgettable.
-It all happens up on Grewingk Glacier Lake, next to the 13-mile-long ice-blue glacier.
+Between Beaches makes the perfect winter getaway too!
+Enjoy quiet walks along the beach with a campfire on the beach, or gaze up at the stars from the hot tub.
+Also, a short water taxi ride away is one of the area’s best winter adventures, skating around giant icebergs on Grewingk Glacier Lake, next to the 13-mile-long ice-blue glacier.
 Pack a picnic lunch and a hot toddy, hop on the water taxi, then take the hour-long hike to the lake, where you can skate around giant icebergs and in the shadow of the gorgeous glacier.
 Not a skater?
 You can also explore the icebergs and glacier caves on foot; whichever you do, you’ll get some amazing photos.
-Then, on your return to Between Beaches, you can warm up in the hot tub or sauna—the perfect ending to an incredible day!